Meteor-Community-Packages/meteor-simple-schema/README.md

 For a list of options, see the [Validation Options](#validation-options) section.

-### Validating Only One Key in an Object
+### Validating Only Some Keys in an Object

-You may have the need to validate just one key.
-For this, use `myContext.validateOne(obj, key, options)`.
-This works the same way as the `validate` method, except that only the specified schema key will be validated.
+You may have the need to (re)validate certain keys while leaving any errors for other keys unchanged.
+For example, if you have several errors on a form and you want to revalidate only the invalid field the user is currently typing in.
+For this situation, call `myContext.validate` with the `keys` option set to an array of keys that should be validated.
 This may cause all of the reactive methods to react.

-This method returns `true` if the specified schema key is valid according to the schema or `false` if it is not.
+This method returns `true` only if all the specified schema keys and their descendent keys are valid according to the schema.
+Otherwise it returns `false`.

 ### Validation Options

-Both `validate()` and `validateOne()` accept the following options:
+`validate()` accepts the following options:

 * `modifier`: Are you validating a Mongo modifier object?
 False by default.
 * `upsert`: Are you validating a Mongo modifier object potentially containing